kiwitcms/Kiwi/docs/source/bug_reporting.rst

 Security Issues
 ---------------

-If you think that an issue with nitrate may have security implications, please do not publically report it in the bug tracker, mailing lists, or IRC.
-Nitrate has a dedicated process for handling (potential) security issues that should be used instead.
+If you think that an issue with KiwiTestPad may have security implications, please do not publically report it in the bug tracker.
+KiwiTestPad has a dedicated process for handling (potential) security issues that should be used instead.
 So if your issue has security implications, ignore the rest of this page and follow the security process instead.